linuxacademy/content-deploying-to-aws-ansible-terraform/lab_jenkins_master_worker/README.md

    to generate SSH keypair(on local system) used in TF templates and Ansible for connecting to remote EC2 instances.

-2. Please create an S3 bucket which the user that is used by Terraform plan/apply has ownership access to.
-   It will be required for backing up TF state file remotely.
-Otherwise "terraform init" will fail by default.

-3. If you still want to initialize directory via "terraform init", then use the "-backend=false" flag, like so "terraform init -backend=false"
+2. If you still want to initialize directory via "terraform init", then use the "-backend=false" flag, like so "terraform init -backend=false"
 ```